The Employees’ Employment Law Firm

 - Hostile Work Environment

 - Class Action Investigations

 - Severance Agreements

-If you feel you have been harmed by illegal discrimination or harassment in the workplace, contact an experienced employment attorney at Siro Smith Dickson PC for a free consultation.
+If you feel you have been harmed by illegal discrimination, retaliation, or harassment in the workplace, contact an experienced employment attorney at Siro Smith Dickson PC for a free consultation.